UKHomeOffice/application-container-platform/docs/onboarding.md

 ```
 ./scripts/upload_secrets.sh
 ```
 Finally you must ssh to one of the CoreOS nodes and restart the Kubernetes api fleet service.
+Stop the service and then check that all instances of it have stopped before starting it again.
 ```
-fleetctl stop kubernetes-api.service
+fleetctl stop kube-api.service
-wait 30
+fleetctl list-units
-fleetctl start kubernetes-api.service
+fleetctl start kube-api.service
 ```
 ## Allowing them to access the VPN
-To get through to the servers they will need vpn access granted to them, you can give them this by going to http://something.homeoffice.gov.uk.
+To get through to the servers they will need vpn access granted to them, you can give them this by going to https://keycloak.digital.homeoffice.gov.uk and going on to the administration console.